 Platform execution environments

-Virtualization and containerization as the basis for predictable execution in cloud and self-managed platforms.
+Virtualization and containerization: what you pay for predictable, isolated execution in cloud and self-managed platforms.

 How to apply the foundations in practice